 The largest AVA in Oregon is the Willamette Valley AVA.
 In 2002, a large portion of Willamette Valley AVA’s northern part was divided into six specific sub-AVAs.
 Subsequently, three more AVAs were introduced and approved in 2019, 2020, and 2021.
 The division of the Willamette Valley AVA was a petition from the Alcohol and Tobacco Tax and Trade Bureau (TTB).

 Here is a guide to the AVAs of the Willamette Valley:

 The Willamette Valley AVAs is located on the drainage basin of the Willamette River, laying its course through the Columbia River to Salem to the Calapooya Mountains near Eugene.
 Its climate is temperate at best, offering warm summers and wet winters.
 The soil is a gift from the Missoula floods, full of rich debris and matter from centuries ago.
 The WV topography is one of the best there; the Cascades protect the region to the east, the Coast Range to the west, and the hills to the north.

 About 50 years ago, three UC Davis students, David Lett, Charles Coury, and Dick Erath, believed that the Willamette Valley was the best place to cultivate cool-climate grape varieties.

 They followed their ambition and went against the advice of their college peers, who told them that it was next to impossible to cultivate wine grapes in Oregon.
-Unhindered, the trio separately found its way to the North Willamette Valley between 1965 and 1968 and started cultivating grapes.
+Unhindered, the trio separately found their way to the North Willamette Valley between 1965 and 1968 and started grapes cultivations.

 Before the sub-appellation, Willamette Valley AVA remained the biggest and founding Willamette region AVA in Oregon, spread around 5,200 Square miles.
 The valley produces one of the world’s finest wines and is often considered an “Oregon Wine Country” with more than 500 wineries.